Chinese — continuers | Stage 2 | Planning to Teach | Subject Operational Information | 2022

 Supervision and verification

 Refer to the information in Supervision and Verification of Students' Work: Policy and Procedures [DOC 90KB] on the use of the record sheet [DOC 164KB] to record and authenticate each student's work.
-If used, these sheets are to be kept in the school until the end of the clerical check period in February 2022.
+If used, these sheets are to be kept in the school until the end of the clerical check period.

 A teacher who is unable to verify that the work is the student's own must initiate a breach of rules action through the school's SACE/NTCET coordinator.